Maritime Transport Act 1994

 You could also call this:

-"What happens to your blood sample after it's taken by the police or a doctor"
+"What happens to a blood sample taken from you under the law"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.